Rowan County, North Carolina

-Rowan County is a county in the U.S. state of North Carolina that was formed in 1753, as part of the British Province of North Carolina.
-It was originally a vast territory with unlimited western boundaries, but its size was reduced to 524 sq mi after several counties were formed from Rowan County in the 18th and 19th centuries.
+Rowan County (/roʊˈæn/ roh-AN), officially the County of Rowan, is a county in the U.S. state of North Carolina.
 As of the 2020 census, its population was 146,875.
 Its county seat, Salisbury, is the oldest continuously populated European-American town in the western half of North Carolina.
 Rowan County is located northeast of Charlotte, and is considered part of the Charlotte metropolitan area.

+Established in 1753 from the upper part of Anson County, it was named after acting North Carolina governor Matthew Rowan.
+Originally a vast territory with unlimited western boundaries, Rowan County was reduced in size to 524 sqmi after several counties were formed from it in the 18th and 19th centuries.

 History

-Early history
+16th century

 The first Europeans to enter what is now Rowan County were members of the Spanish expedition of Juan Pardo in 1567.
 They established a fort and a mission in the native village of Guatari, believed to be located near the Yadkin River and inhabited by the Wateree.
-At the time, the area was ruled by a female chief whom the Spaniards called Guatari Mico (Mico was the Wateree's term for chief).
+At the time, the area was ruled by a female chief whom the Spaniards called Guatari Mico (Mico was a term common among the Muskogee and Souian speaking peoples of the south to mean "chief" or "leader").
 The Spaniards called the village Salamanca in honor of the city of Salamanca in western Spain, and established a mission, headed by a secular priest named Sebastián Montero.

 This fort was one of six that Pardo's expedition established before he returned separately to Spain in 1568.
 Small garrisons were stationed at each fort.
 They were built into the interior, including across the mountains in what is now southeastern Tennessee.
 In 1568, Native Americans at each fort massacred all but one soldier in the garrisons.
 The Spanish never returned to this interior area in other colonizing attempts, instead concentrating their efforts in Spanish Florida.